-Radicalisation involves the exploitation of susceptible people who are drawn into violent extremism by radicalisers often using a persuasive rationale and charismatic individuals to attract people to their cause.
+Radicalisation involves the exploitation of susceptible people who are drawn into violent extremism by a variety of methods using a persuasive rationale.

-The aim is to attract people to their reasoning, inspire new recruits and embed their extreme views and persuade vulnerable individuals of the legitimacy of their cause.
+The aim is to attract people to their reasoning, inspire new recruits, embed extreme views and persuade vulnerable individuals of the legitimacy of the cause.

-The Prevent strategy was launched in 2007, and seeks to stop people becoming terrorists or supporting terrorism.
+The Prevent strategy was launched in 2007 and seeks to stop people becoming terrorists or support terrorism and extremism.

-It is the preventative strand of the Government’s counter-terrorism strategy.
-(CONTEST).
-The aim is to respond to the ideological challenge of terrorism and the threat from those who promote it; prevent people from being drawn into terrorism and ensure that they are given appropriate advice and support, and work with sectors and institutions where there are risks of radicalisation that need to addressed.
+It is a strand of the government’s counter-terrorism strategy, CONTEST.
+The aim is to respond to the ideological challenge of terrorism and the threat from those who promote it; to prevent people from being drawn into terrorism, to ensure that they are given appropriate advice; and work with sectors and institutions where there are risks of radicalisation that need to be addressed.

 Look out for suspicious activity and behaviour

-The current threat from terrorism and other violent extremism requires us all to look out for activity or behaviour which strikes us as out of place in normal day to day life and to report it to the police.
+The current threat from terrorism and other violent extremism means we all need to look out for activity and behaviour which strikes us as out of place in normal day to day life and report it to the police.

 Derbyshire County Council's Community Safety team assist in the training of all DSAB partners so that they fulfil their statutory duty to 'have due regard for the need to prevent people being drawn into terrorism' in all aspects of day to day duties.
 We want to encourage local communities to trust their instincts and look out for the unusual to help us to continue to keep the public safe.
 Find out more about the signs and indicators where you will also find the Adults Pathway and Prevent referral form in a Word format.

 The key message is that you should not rely on others.